mechanicaldesign.iit.edu

 1. Learn to use materials commonly used in sketch modeling.

 2. Understand craftsmanship and its role in prototyping.
 When building a prototype, spending too much time trying to make things just right is a waste of resources.
 However, being sloppy can result in an inaccurate evaluation of your idea.
 You have to learn to find the right balance.
+This requires experience, so even if you don't get it right this time around, you can learn from the process.

 3. Get the creative juices flowing.